 Disclosure of Beneficial Ownership of a Cyprus company:

-There is no requirement to disclose the beneficial ownership to any Government Authority.
-It has to be disclosed, in confidence, to banks if a bank account is opened in Cyprus.
+There is currently no requirement to disclose the beneficial ownership to any Government Authority.
+However, this has to be disclosed, in confidence, to banks if a bank account is opened in Cyprus.

 Bearer shares in a Cyprus company: Not allowed